Episode 14

 Season 2 delves deep into the rich diversity of the Bathscape, its culture, heritage, landscape and people.

-Footprints was nominated for two ARIAS in 2023 in the Grassroots Show and Best Local Show categories!!
+Footprints was nominated for an ARIA (Audio and Radio Industry Awards) in 2023 in the Grassroots category and in 2023 and 2024 in the Best Local Show category!

-Hosted by walking and podcasting enthusiast Pommy Harmar.
-Get in touch with us through Facebook or Twitter or visit our website: www.bathscape.co.uk
+Hosted and produced by walking and podcasting enthusiast Pommy Harmar.
+Get in touch with us through Facebook or Twitter, visit our website: www.bathscape.co.uk or email pommyharmar@yahoo.co.uk

 About your hosts